-Every product page should aim to provide readers with a clear answer to a problem of theirs, whether it helps to simplify their life, take away stress, save money or time, or something else.
+Every product page should aim to provide readers with a clear answer to a problem of theirs - whether it helps to simplify their life, take away stress, save money or time, or something else.

-A blog should always be written in the first or second person - first person sounds more personal, while second person speaks directly to your customers.
+A blog should always be written in the first or second person.
+First person sounds more personal, while second person speaks directly to your customers.

-Crafting your content
+Crafting engaging content

 There are several aspects to good web content that apply to all page types.
 Whether you're writing a company information page, a product page, blog post or email news letter, follow these rules.